 - Pills – This is by the far the easiest method.
-Just fill single “O” vegetarian capsules with your ground marshmallow roots or leaves.
-A recommended average dose is 2 capsules every 4 to 6 hours for an adult weighing between 120 to 160 lbs.
-Add or subtract amounts based on weight.
+Just fill single “O” vegetarian capsules with your ground up marshmallow roots or leaves.
+A recommended dose is 2 capsules every 4 to 6 hours for an adult weighing between 120 to 160 lbs.
+Add or subtract amounts based on your weight.
 Take as needed to relieve symptoms of pain, pressure, and the urge to urinate.

 - Tea – A medicinal tea is made with 2 tablespoons of dry herb to one cup of water.
-Steep at least 15 to 20 minutes.
+Steep for at least 15 to 20 minutes.
 If using pre-measured tea bags, use 3 to 4 teabags per 1 cup of water.
 Drink 1 to 3 times a day, as needed.

 **As with any herb, discontinue use if any side effects occur.
 Always cross check your medications with any herbs you intend to use for contraindications.**